20 Examples of Big Data in Healthcare and Key Improvements They Bring

 18. Cancer

-The World Cancer Research Fund estimates that there are 18.1 million cancer cases worldwide.
+The World Cancer Research Fund indicates that there are an estimated 18.1 million cancer cases around the world.
 Helping those people is often considered the top priority because of the mortality rates the condition brings.
-At this point, Big data in healthcare can help boost the effectiveness of cancer treatments.
-This can include telehealth solutions that improve access to care and predictive analytics that help detect early stages of cancer.
+At this point, big data in healthcare may help boost cancer treatments’ effectiveness.
+Starting from telehealth solutions improving access to care and to predictive analytics, helping to detect early stages of cancer.

-To illustrate, one should mention the Cancer Moonshot program.
-It was developed as a tool for gathering and processing vast volumes of data linked to cancer.
-Moreover, medical researchers utilized the program to develop new treatment plans.
+To illustrate, the Cancer Moonshot program was created as a tool for gathering and processing large data linked to cancer.
+Thus, medical researchers tapped into the program to develop new treatment plans.
 The key was to determine which therapies had the highest recovery rates.

-With all the data collected and analyzed with Big Data in healthcare tools, researchers saw which hospitals worldwide had the most effective cancer treatments.
-It allowed the adoption of similar approaches on a large scale, which improved the total cancer recovery rates, reaching up to 50%.
-As a result, simple data analysis revealed the best-performing cancer treatments, enabling practitioners to utilize them on a broader scale.
+With all the data collected and analyzed with big data tools, researchers saw which hospitals worldwide had the most effective cancer treatments.
+Big data in oncology has promoted the adoption of similar approaches on a large scale and improved the total cancer recovery rates, reaching up to 50% in some regions.

 19. Opioid